braposo/react-responsive-picture/README.md

 </div>
 ```

-It will automatically fill the width or the height of the parent element maintaining the original image ratio.
+It will automatically fill the parent element maintaining the original image ratio.
 Please note that the parent element needs to have a defined height as you would expect for any background image as well.

 ### Props